Host extension from Office 365 CDN (Hello World part 4)

 gulp bundle --ship

 Execute the following task to package your solution.
-This command creates an app-extension.sppkg package in the sharepoint/solution folder and also prepares the assets in the temp/deploy folder to be deployed to the CDN.
+This command creates an app-extension.sppkg package in the sharepoint/solution folder, and prepares the assets in the temp/deploy folder to be deployed to the CDN.

 gulp package-solution --ship